barelyhuman/reaper.is/pages/resume.md

 &rarr; **Angular Developer** &bull; [HoppApp](https://www.hoppapp.com/) &bull;
 _Sep 2016 - May 2017_

+> Played a crucial role in setting up the admin side for a ride-sharing app,
+> contributing to the smooth operation and management of the platform.

 ## Education

 &rarr; **CSE** &bull; Swami Vivekananda Institute of Technology &bull; 2013-2017

+## Ending Note

+I am passionate about collaborating with open source companies and contributing to the development of impactful projects.
+As a minimalist, I believe in creating simple and efficient solutions that solve complex problems.
+Feel free to reach out to discuss potential opportunities or collaborations.